IBM/create-and-deploy-memcached-operator-using-go/README.md

 and from your terminal run the command to login to your cluster.

-Then create a project by going to projects and clicking `Create Project`.
+If you haven't created a project, create a project by going to projects and clicking `Create Project`.
 From the terminal after you logged in change the project by running following in your terminal.

 ```bash
 oc project <project name>